|We've made all kinds of improvements, like changing the billiards ball to a soda can!|

 - Cloak allows you to move onto the station at the end of the squadron phase, which heals your TIE Phantom for 1 additional point of damage.

 - Cloak can allow you to disengage from an enemy squadron so your Phantom is able to pounce on a different more high-value enemy squadron next turn.
-This is particularly helpful when trying to leapfrog over meat shield squadrons like X-Wings that want to stop you from punching out Jan Ors.
+This is particularly helpful when trying to leapfrog over meat shield squadrons like X-Wings that want to stop you from punching out crucial support squadrons like Jan Ors.

 - Cloak can conversely allow you to push your offensive deeper in when you're looking to sneak up on a support squadron buried a bit deeper but no longer defended by Escort, or for when your TIE Phantoms have destroyed their previous targets and would like to keep going after targets a bit further in they weren't previously engaged with.